marbl/CHM13/README.md

 # Assembly releases
 ### v2.0
-Changes from v1.1 include the addition of a finished ChrY from the <a href="https://www.nist.gov/programs-projects/genome-bottle">GIAB</a> HG002 sample, sequenced both by <a href="https://github.com/genome-in-a-bottle/giab_data_indexes">GIAB</a> and <a href="https://humanpangenome.org/hg002/">HPRC</a>.
+Changes from v1.1 include the addition of a finished ChrY from the [GIAB](https://www.nist.gov/programs-projects/genome-bottle) HG002 sample, sequenced both by [GIAB](https://github.com/genome-in-a-bottle/giab_data_indexes) and [HPRC](https://humanpangenome.org/hg002/).
 Analysis sets for mapping based research is available at [aws](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/analysis_set/) with a [README](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/README.txt).
 * [chm13v2.0.fa.gz](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz): T2T-CHM13v2.0 assembly with sequences soft-masked using the repeat models discovered by the T2T team.
 Sequence names are converted to chr*. chrY in this file was assembled from sample HG002/NA24385.
 The original sequence accession numbers are shown in the FASTA header.
  * [chm13v2.0_noY.fa.gz](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0_noY.fa.gz): excluding the Y chromosome.
 This file only contains only sequences derived from the CHM13 cell line.
 If you are benchmarking assemblies of CHM13 use this file.